morganc3/LinkedInHarvester/README.md

 # LinkedInHarvester
 Scrapes names from LinkedIn companies and creates a list of email addresses from them.
+Email addresses will be output to emails.txt

 # How to use